skyblue1195s/weather-app/README.md

 In this app, I used lib:
-- SWR(React hook for data fetching), component will get a stream of data updates constantly and automatically (auto fetch new weather) await 10 minutes
+- SWR(React hook for data fetching), component will get a stream of data updates constantly and automatically (auto fetch new weather)
 - Use lodash (debounce) to set delay time call API when input change
 - Use rxjs (BehaviorSubject) to store history city
 - Use API https://api.openweathermap.org/data/2.5 to get city weather info